Daily Almanac for

 1. stick, implement

-usage: implement consisting of a length of wood; "he collected dry sticks for a campfire"; "the kid had a candied apple on a stick"
+usage: an implement consisting of a length of wood; "he collected dry sticks for a campfire"; "the kid had a candied apple on a stick"

 2. stick, limb, tree branch